-Enlightened Client's Journey to Project Quality and Compliance Detailed Notes
+Enlightened Clients' Guide to Project Quality and Compliance Detailed Notes

 Members of the External Team

 Who will be in your external team?
 That very much depends, of course, on the nature of your project and the expertise you have within your internal team, but here is list of typical participants along with an outline of their roles.